-Somewhere on a near English shore, undoubtedly under a cold mantel of rain and fog, there is an artist pressing love and talent into loose leaf pages that might eventually become a book, and will certainly be posted on social media in the mean time for millions to enjoy.
+Somewhere on a near English shore, undoubtedly under a cold mantel of rain and fog, there is an artist pressing love and talent into loose leaf pages that might eventually become a book, and will certainly be posted on social media (and cards to share!) in the meantime for millions to enjoy.
 Let’s hope.

 Hello.
 You’ve started at the beginning, which is impressive.
 I usually start in the middle, and never read introductions.
 It’s surprising that I’ve made a book because I’m not very good at reading them.
 The truth is, I need pictures, they are like islands, places to get to in a sea of words.1

-Charlie Mackesy’s (b.
-1962) The Boy, the Mole, the Fox and the Horse is almost warm to the touch, pulsing with heart.
+Charlie Mackesy’s (born December 1961) The Boy, the Mole, the Fox and the Horse is almost warm to the touch, pulsing with heart.

 The words are sparse, it is a picture book.
-Scenes formed with imagination and the sharp edge of a fountain pen, with characters memorable the way only English characters can be.
-“This book is for everyone” writes Macksey in one of the few pages with text.
+Scenes formed with imagination and the sharp edge of a fountain pen, with characters that are memorable in the way only English characters can be.
+“This book is for everyone” writes Mackesy in one of the few pages with text.

 The Boy, the Mole, the Fox and the Horse is the very thing you need right now.